excircle/ansible-cncf-k8s/README.md

-# ansible-cncf-k8s
+# Bootstrap for CKA + CKAD Homelab

-A repository dedicated to bootstrapping a Linux host with Kubernetes per the CNCF study guide
+This repository houses an Ansible role which can bootstrap a Debian host with the required software necessary to run Kubernetes in a local setting.